lightster/pier-11/README.md

 # Pier 11
-Pier 11 is my experimental Vagrant machine for building and utilizing development Docker containers, particularly when running macOS as a guest machine.
+Pier 11 is my experimental Vagrant machine for building and utilizing development Docker containers, particularly when running macOS as a host machine.

 ## Vision
 My motivation is to create an easy to setup environment for running development Docker containers without experiencing